-You may find some of the most unexpected types of meat in Australia, but they can be your favorite meat dish when you come to this country!
-Don’t hesitate to take a bite and you’ll be impressed by how they taste!
+Besides common traditional meat, you may find some of the most unexpected types of meat in Australia.
+But they can be your new favorite meat dish after trying them!
+Don’t hesitate to take a bite, and you’ll be impressed by how they taste!

 1. Kangaroo Meat